Which Is Better, Term or Whole Life Insurance?

 Term life insurance covers you for some number of years — say 20 years — at a fixed cost.
 That’s the level premium period of your insurance.
 Premiums stay level and usually are much lower than other types of life insurance.
 When your level premium period ends, your policy may stay in force, but as you age, your risk of dying goes up and the cost of term insurance goes up each year as well.
 Term insurance can stay in force until the term ends when you’re 90 years old, but few people would choose to keep a policy for that long because of the cost later in life.

-People often buy term for that lower initial cost.
-That can make a lot of sense if you’re looking at a financial concern that has an end date.
+People often buy term life insurance for that lower initial cost.
+That can make a lot of sense if you’re looking at a financial concern with an end date.
 For example, say you have a 10-year-old, and you’re saving for her college education.
-You want to leave money to help pay for that if you’re gone.
+You want to leave money to help pay her tuition if you’re gone.
 An inexpensive 10-year term policy may be a good option.
-It provides low-cost coverage long enough to meet that need if you should die.
+It provides low-cost coverage long enough to meet that need if you die.

 Permanent life insurance is designed so you can keep it in force for the rest of your life.
 It costs more at first, sometimes a lot more.
 But that higher premium can build cash value within the policy.
 As you get older and your risk goes up, that cash value can help keep your insurance in force and affordable.
 Plus, with many policies, you can make use of that cash value while you’re still alive.

 Let’s say instead of saving for college, you’re worried about providing lifelong support for your special-needs child.
-You’ll probably want that benefit available no matter how old you are.
-Permanent life insurance policies can stay in force until you’re 121 years old.
-A whole life policy will have premiums that are guaranteed never to increase.
+You may want that benefit available no matter how old you are.
+Permanent life insurance policies can stay in force until you’re 121 years old, and can build cash value.
+A whole life policy, which is a type of permanent insurance, will have fixed premiums and a guaranteed death benefit.
 A universal life policy is a more flexible kind of permanent life insurance, allowing you to adjust premiums and the amount of coverage within contract limits.
 Either one could provide the lifetime coverage you’d want in this situation.

-A Farmers agent has tools to help you evaluate your choices.
-Because really, the best policy is one you’re comfortable keeping in force until you need it.
+Interested in learning more?
+Contact a Farmers agent to help you evaluate your choices.
+Because really, the best policy is one you’re comfortable keeping in force until you need it

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Farmers® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to this article or the information, products, services or related graphics, if any, contained in this article for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.